CSF total protein

 CSF total protein is a test to determine the amount of protein in your spinal fluid, also called cerebrospinal fluid (CSF).

-(spinal tap) is the most common way to collect this sample.
-For information on this procedure, see the article on .
+lumbar puncture (spinal tap) is the most common way to collect this sample.
+Rarely, other methods are used for collecting CSF such as:

-After the sample is taken, it is sent to a laboratory for evaluation.
+After the sample is taken, it is sent to a lab for evaluation.

 The normal protein range varies from lab to lab, but is typically about 15 to 60 mg/dL.